Ryan-R-C/Docker-Anotations/README.md

 ### How it works without need to install a new OS?
 Thanks to UTS namespace the system containers has a piece of the Kernel father, but properly isolated

+### How does the OS divide the resources?
+It is provided by: